Battle of Machias: Aftermath of 1775 engagement

+Lead up to 1777

-Following rumors of a planned assault on Nova Scotia, a small British fleet carrying 1,000 men attempted to take Machias at the Battle of Machias (1777).
-The battle took place on August 13, 1777, and continued until August 14, 1777.
-The locals were able to successfully fight off the British forces with the help of Indian allies.
+Following rumors of a planned American assault on Nova Scotia, a small British fleet carrying 1,000 men attempted to capture Machias.
+The battle took place on August 13, 1777, and continued until the next day.
+Local residents were able to successfully fight off the attackers with the help of Indian allies; both sides suffered minor casualties.
 The rumors of the assault on Nova Scotia ended up being only partly true since no significant military planning had taken place.

+General Naval Support & Privateering

-During the war, Machias men refitted and armed a variety of ships—including Margaretta—and sailed off looking for battle with the British.
-Machias Liberty and Diligent were used to intercept merchant ships that were supplying the British in the Siege of Boston.
-Jeremiah O'Brien and John Lambert built a twenty-gun ship and began privateering under an American letter of marque.
+During the war, Machias men refitted and armed a variety of ships—including Margaretta—and used them to attack British targets.
+Machias Liberty and Diligent were used to intercept merchant ships that were supplying the British army during the siege of Boston.
+O'Brien and John Lambert built a 20-gun ship and began privateering under a letter of marque.
 Both men were commissioned into the Continental Navy for their work.
-O'Brien was captured off the coast of New York in late 1777, but was able to escape from prison in Britain to continue privateering throughout the war.
+O'Brien was captured off the coast of New York in late 1777, but was able to escape from prison in Britain and continued privateering throughout the war.

-The British naval command was continually frustrated by the use of Machias as a staging point for militia actions in Nova Scotia.
+The Royal Navy was continually frustrated by the use of Machias as a staging point for American attacks against Nova Scotia.
 Samuel Graves ordered Sir George Collier to destroy Machias in 1777.
-Graves attempted to subdue Machias multiple times, but had no success.
+Graves attempted to capture Machias multiple times, but had no success.